tov/ge211/README.md

 The `EXCLUDE_FROM_ALL` flag prevents extra CMake targets from GE211 from appearing in your IDE.

-Adding the subdirectory a CMake library target that your program target can be linked against using the `target_link_libraries` command:
+Adding the subdirectory creates a CMake library target that your program target can be linked against using the `target_link_libraries` command:

 ```CMake
 target_link_libraries(my_game ge211)